-Below is Mr Major’s speech at Conservative Central Office on the morning of 2nd May 1997.
+The speech made by Mr Major’s at Conservative Central Office on the morning of 2nd May 1997.

 Thank you very much for being here.